Does Your City Need Rapid Progress? Our Accelerator program is for places (not for individuals).

 Now, in the economic aftermath of COVID-19 shutdowns, the normal rates of failure and inefficiency are intolerable in local recovery efforts.
 Billions will be spent to re-start economies, much of it on urban redevelopment and infrastructure renewal projects.

 But few communities know the process than can double or triple the ROI (revitalization on investment) of those investments.
-The easiest, least inexpensive path to a lasting solution to these challenges is to get many of those siloed leaders certified as Revitalization & Resilience Facilitators™ (RE Facilitators™).
+The easiest, least inexpensive path to a lasting solution to these challenges is to get many of those siloed leaders to become certified Revitalization & Resilience Facilitators™ (RRFac).

-The presence of certified RE Facilitators in multiple agencies—as well as in local non-profits, foundations and corporation—helps address two dysfunctions found in most communities and regions:
+The presence of RRFac-certified professionals in multiple agencies—as well as in local non-profits, foundations and corporation—helps address two dysfunctions found in most communities and regions:

 - “perpetual planning syndrome,” whereby plans are endlessly written and updated, but never effectively funded and implemented, and